anchore/anchore-engine/README.md

     --p   TEXT   Password     eg. foobar
     --url TEXT   Service URL  eg. http://localhost:8228/v1

-Rather than passing these parameters for every call to the cli they can be stores as environment variables.
+Rather than passing these parameters for every call to the cli they can be set as environment variables.

     ANCHORE_CLI_URL=http://myserver.example.com:8228/v1
     ANCHORE_CLI_USER=admin